prompteus/sin-param/README.md

 ## How to use

-`notebooks/reference.iypnb` contains a reference implementation of the probe proposed in this work.
+A friendly introduction and end-to-end example of the probe proposed in this work is in <notebooks/reference.iypnb>.
 Other notebooks and scripts were used to produce the experiments in the paper.

 ## Citation